 These preparations will give you the confidence to make informed decisions.
-We know that preparations like this led to few interventions, and any interventions you do have are with your full understanding.
-This means informed consent, based on a decision where you know your options.
+We know that preparations like this led to fewer interventions, and any interventions you do have are with your full understanding.
+This means informed consent or refusal, based on a decision where you know your options.

 This benefits you, as the birthing woman, your partner and your care provider.
-In the absence of continuity of care, your partner (and/or doula) are able to advocate for you with confidence based on informed decisions.
+In the absence of continuity of care, your partner (and/or doula) are able to advocate for you with confidence based on informed decisions for various scenarios.
 They are able to fully support you, rather than feeling lost and uncertain or worried.

-Any fears and uncertainties are addressed and replaced with understanding.
+Any fears and uncertainties are addressed in advance and replaced with understanding.
 You can make decisions calmly, and with conviction.
 This means improved communication, which increases the feelings of respect and involvement.

 Selected Articles by Catherine around the web: